-Module 8: International Transactions and Cross-Border Tax Issues
+Module 8: International transactions and cross-border tax issues

 This module begins by explaining how the Australian tax legislation deals with issues arising from a taxpayer using or owning foreign currency.
 The rules regarding the conversion of foreign currency into Australian dollars are discussed, as are the tax consequences of foreign exchange gains and losses.
-The transfer pricing rules, which are designed to ensure that income and expenses arising from cross-border transactions are appropriately allocated between Australia and other jurisdictions, are then explained.
+The transfer pricing rules, which are designed to ensure that income and expenses arising from crossborder transactions are appropriately allocated between Australia and other jurisdictions, are then explained.
 The module then outlines the conduit foreign income (CFI) rules that were introduced in Subdivision 802-A of ITAA97 as part of the government's plan to encourage the establishment of regional holding companies in Australia, and explains that the rules allow the Australian company to act as a 'conduit' for foreign income received by foreign residents through an interposed Australian corporate tax entity.
 The module then discusses Australia's complex set of specific anti-avoidance measures that have a broad objective to attribute income to Australian residents that has been derived through foreign entities and is not subject to tax comparable to Australia's tax system.
-The module concludes with a discussion that as Australia assesses a resident taxpayer on their worldwide income, there is a potential for foreign sourced income to be taxed twice, once in the income's source jurisdiction and again in Australia, and outlines methods for the mitigation of this exposure.
+The module concludes with a discussion that as Australia assesses a resident taxpayer on their worldwide income, there is a potential for foreign-sourced income to be taxed twice, once in the income's source jurisdiction and again in Australia.
+It outlines methods such as recognising a credit for foreign taxes paid, or recognition of a tax credit for foreign taxes paid by Australia's obligation under DTAs, for the mitigation of this exposure.

-Module 9: Advanced GST Issues
+Module 9: Advanced GST issues

 This module begins by explaining a selection of some of the more complex areas of GST.
 The module aims to expand upon the general GST rules and to apply them to new emerging areas (e.g. digital currencies and the sharing economy) together with specific rules that apply to specific transactions.
-In order for GST to apply, providers operating in the sharing economy need to be carrying on an enterprise, meet the GST turnover threshold (with the exception of ride-sourcing arrangements which satisfy the definition of taxi travel), and be making taxable supplies.
+In order for GST to apply, providers operating in the sharing economy need to be carrying on an enterprise. meet the GST turnover threshold (with the exception of ride-sourcing arrangements which satisfy the definition of taxi travel), and be making taxable supplies.
 The module then presents a detailed discussion of the advanced application of the GST Act to financial supplies, cross-border transactions and the rules affecting property transactions.
 An in-depth understanding of these more complex areas of commercial transactions is important for making critical commercial decisions and meeting the compliance requirements of the GST Act.
 The important areas of compliance with the more complex attribution rules and adjustment events are then discussed.
 The GST legislation provides for increasing or decreasing adjustments to the net amount of GST payable by a taxpayer which must be allocated to the correct tax period.
 The module concludes by discussing the anti-avoidance provisions specific to GST.
 The general anti-avoidance provisions are designed to counter schemes with a dominant purpose of obtaining a GST benefit and allows the Commissioner to cancel the benefit gained and compensate another entity disadvantaged by the scheme.
 The specific anti-avoidance provisions are designed to attack specific attempts to avoid a GST liability.